freqtrade/freqtrade/docs/configuration.md

 The definition of each config parameters is in [misc.py](https://github.com/gcarq/freqtrade/blob/develop/freqtrade/misc.py#L205).

+### Understand stake_amount
+`stake_amount` is an amount of crypto-currency your bot will use for each trade.
+The minimal value is 0.0005.
+If there is not enough crypto-currency in the account an exception is generated.
+To allow the bot to trade all the avaliable `stake_currency` in your account set `stake_amount` = `unlimited`.
+In this case a trade amount is calclulated as `currency_balanse / (max_open_trades - current_open_trades)`.

 ### Understand minimal_roi
 `minimal_roi` is a JSON object where the key is a duration in minutes and the value is the minimum ROI in percent.